Interleaving Fast and Slow Decision Making: Experiments

 \subsection{System 0 Variants}

 This section looks at different variants of System 0.
 Each variant is essentially a rule used to make a decision about the system to be used.
 We also consider the results obtained and analyse the same.
-To measure how effective a particular strategy is, we use the averages of the score and time across $2000$ games.
+To measure how effective a particular strategy is, we use the win rate and average time across $2000$ games.